-Anchor Standard The student demonstrates an understanding of 9-12 Content Standard Therefore, the student is able to Civics Anchor Standard 10 Rights, Roles, and Responsibilities of Citizens SS.9-12.10.1 Create a claim using multiple sources and perspectives analyzing the relationship between rights and responsibilities of members of a representative democracy.
-SS.9-12.10.2 Interpret founding documents and evaluate their impact on the rights and responsibilities of members of a representative democracy.
+Anchor Standard The student demonstrates an understanding of 9-12 Content Standard Therefore, the student is able to Civics Anchor Standard 10 Rights, Roles, and Responsibilities of SS.9-12.10.1 Create a claim using multiple sources and perspectives analyzing the relationship between rights and responsibilities of members of a representative democracy.
+Citizens SS.9-12.10.2 Interpret founding documents and evaluate their impact on the rights and responsibilities of members of a representative democracy.
 SS.9-12.10.3 Plan and demonstrate ways in which engaged citizens can effect change in their tribe, community, state, nation, or world.
 SS.9-12.10.4 Evaluate citizens' and institutions' effectiveness in addressing social and political problems at the local, state, Tribal, national, and international levels.
 SS.9-12.10.5 Examine the intersection of personal views, civic virtues, and democratic principles and their impact on constitutional and human rights.
+SS.9-12.10.6 Apply elements of civic discourse in the classroom and in the broader community.
 SS.9-12.10.7 Recognize historic inequalities in the United States and Alaska and evaluate proposed solutions to correct them.